Mireille Fanon Mendès-France: Career

+Since 2011, she has been an expert for the United Nations Working Group on People of African Descent.
+She was the president of that UN Working Group from 2014 to 2016.

 Views

-In an interview at the Council of Europe in 2020, Fanon Mendès-France called for a new Universal Declaration of Human Rights that has to be recast according to Fanon Mendès-France to no longer reflect a Eurocentric version of the definition of human beings.
+In an interview at the Council of Europe in 2020, Fanon Mendès-France called for a new Universal Declaration of Human Rights recast so as to no longer reflect a Eurocentric definition of human beings.

-Fanon Mendès-France acted as board member of the Jewish French Union for Peace and expressed solidarity and support for State of Palestine.
+She acted as board member of the Jewish French Union for Peace and expressed solidarity and support for State of Palestine.

-Family History
+Family

 Fanon Mendès-France is the daughter of the French political philosopher Frantz Fanon.
 She is a scholar of decolonisation and a member of the Frantz Fanon Foundation.
-According to Fanon Mendès-France, her father Frantz Fanon was "blacklisted" in France, where she found it difficult to organize events to honor his memory.
+She says that her father was "blacklisted" in France, where she finds it difficult to organize events in honor of his memory.

 Fanon Mendès-France is the widow of Bernard Mendès-France, the son of the French politician Pierre Mendès France, who served as president of the Council of Ministers under the French Fourth Republic.